 Fools Frauds and Firebrands is an update of Thinkers of the New Left published, to widespread outrage, in 1986.
 It includes new chapters covering the Parisian nonsense machine – Lacan, Deleuze and Badiou – and some timely thoughts about the historians and social thinkers who led British intellectuals up the garden path during the last decades, including Eric Hobsbawm and Ralph Miliband.
 All in all a shocking performance, but comparatively mildly reviewed and, by my modest standards, a bestseller.
 It has even been translated into French, and will be appearing in March.

 Notes from Underground, my novel chosen by Ray Tallis as book of the year 2014 in the TLS, received the bronze award in the Suspense/Thriller category in the 2015 IPPY awards.
 It was also nominated for the IMPAC awards.
 It has been translated into Czech and was launched in Prague, during the Forum 2000 conference in September of 2015.
 A Portuguese edition is now forthcoming.

-The success of the MA in philosophy through the University of Buckingham has encouraged me to begin work on a graduate programme leading to M. Phil. and Ph.
-D. degrees.
-Applications are welcome, through the Registry at Buckingham.
-This summer we will also be repeating our ‘Scrutopia Summer School’ through the Royal Agricultural University in Cirencester Park, delivering ten days of intoxicating eccentricity in the Gloucestershire countryside.
+This summer we will be repeating our ‘Scrutopia Summer School’ through the Royal Agricultural University in Cirencester Park, delivering ten days of intoxicating eccentricity in the Gloucestershire countryside.